seL4/microkit/docs/manual.md

 The Microkit tool's ultimate job is to take in the description of the user's system, the SDF, and convert into an seL4 system that boots and executes.

-There are obvious steps such as parsing the SDF and PD ELFs but the majority of the work done by the tool is converting the system description into a list of seL4 system calls that need to happen.
+There are obvious steps such as parsing the SDF and PD ELFs.
+But the majority of the work done by the tool is converting the system description into the capDL specification then embedding it into the capDL initialiser image.

+### ARM & RISC-V specific
+Since the physical memory layout of ARM and RISC-V platforms can be determined at boot time by reading the device tree.
+The Microkit tool goes one step further and statically check that the produced capDL specification is bootable on the target board.
+For example, we check that there are no frames outside of device or normal memory, and that there are enough memory to create all required kernel objects.

-In order to do this however, the Microkit tool needs to perform o a decent amount of 'emulation' to know exactly what system calls and with which arguments to make.
+In order to do this however, the Microkit tool needs to emulate how the seL4 kernel boot to obtain the list of free untyped objects that the kernel would give to the initial task.
-This requires keeping track of what memory is allocated and where, the layout of each capability space, what the initial untypeds list will look like, etc.

 While this is non-trivial to do, it comes with the useful property that if the tool produces a valid image, there should be no errors upon initialising the system